brihernandez/GunsAndBullets2/README.md

 These three functions get used in the `UpdateBullet` function to both move it and detect if the bullet has hit an object.
 Since these functions **do not** rely on any state information held in the bullet itself, they can be called with any arbitrary starting positions to run the bullet for **one frame**.
 In normal use, this just means it gets called in the `FixedUpdate` loop, but they can also be used to simulate a hypothetical bullet, its flight path, and a target it may hit.

 ### CalculateBulletMotion
-Straightforward function for linear bullets with optional gravity modifier to take gravity into account.
-There is no calculation for drag or anything more complex than that.
+Straightforward function for linear bullets with optional gravity and drag modifiers.
 Anything more is too project-specific, so it's up to you to specify if need be.
 I find that this type of motion is good enough for the vast majority of cases.

+For bullets with no gravity, the simple Euler Method (i.e. `position + velocity * deltaTime`) is applied for bullets, for the fastest calculations possible.
+For bullets with gravity, [Velocity Verlet](https://en.wikipedia.org/wiki/Verlet_integration#Algorithmic_representation) is used due to it being significantly more accurate than Euler Method, especially with longer steps between each update.
+In my testing, Velocity Verlet is able to perfectly predict bullets with a 0.1 timestep that the Euler Method would requires a 0.02 timestep to achieve.
+When drag is added to bullets however, substepping is required.
+See the [Draggy Bullets](#draggy-bullets) subsection for more information.

+These optimizations are maybe unncessary given that the [ignoredRigidbodies/ignoredColliders](#ignoring-collisions) is the real bottleneck of these functions, but substepping can sometimes shift the balance depending on how extreme it is.

 ### CalculateRayHitDetection
 One of the hit detection methods.
 This uses a very simple [Raycast](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html) forwards one frame to see if the bullet will hit something.
 The raycasting allows for bullets to never tunnel through an object due to high speeds.